My Ethics Statement

 - they are obvious attempts to promote your own product, service, or content.

-- they reveal personally identifiable information about anyone.
+- they reveal personally identifiable information about anyone that has not consented.

 - they constitute harassment or bullying.